-If a mandatory reporter has reasonable grounds to suspect a child is at risk of significant harm and those grounds arise during the course of or from their work, they must make a report to their school or local coordinator.
+If a mandatory reporter has reasonable grounds to suspect a child is at risk of significant harm and those grounds arise during the course of or from their work, they must make a report to the NSW Department of Communities and Justice.
+Assistance can be provided by calling the IPSS Manager or delegate on 6239 9806.

-While it is not mandatory under NSW legislation to report about young persons (children aged 16-17 years), staff members should make reports about concerns for young persons to their school or local coordinator who will use professional judgement in deciding whether the concerns warrant a report to the relevant authority.
+While it is not mandatory under NSW legislation to report about young persons (children aged 16-17 years), staff members should make reports about concerns for young persons to IPSS Manager or delegate who will use professional judgement in deciding whether the concerns warrant a report to the relevant authority.